 Mold and mildew can show up anywhere given the right conditions, including your automobile.
 So what do you do when mold shows up in your car?
-Here are some easy and practical solutions:
+Here are some tips and practical solutions:

 Treat The Root Cause Of The Mold